microsoftgraph/eslint-config-msgraph/README.md

 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft trademarks or logos is subject to and must follow [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

+## License

+All files in this GitHub repository are subject to the [MIT license](https://github.com/microsoftgraph/eslint-config-msgraph/blob/main/LICENSE).
+This project also references fonts and icons from a CDN, which are subject to a separate [asset license](https://static2.sharepointonline.com/files/fabric/assets/license.txt).

+## Code of Conduct

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.